 Harassment is prohibited in all aspects of the employment relationship including recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, and activities.
 Such conduct is prohibited in any form at the workplace, and in any work-related setting outside the workplace, whether on or off ALCS premises, and every situation that may impact the workplace including work-related functions, business trips, business meetings, and business-related social events.
-Similarly, prohibited conduct is unacceptable when it occurs when workplace, on personal devices, or during non-work hours.
+Similarly, prohibited conduct is unacceptable when it occurs when working remotely from home, on calls, texts, emails, and social media, even if it occurs away from the workplace, on personal devices, or during non-work hours.